costel-dev/costel-dev/README.md

 ## ABOUT ME
 I am a Javascript Developer that focuses on Front-end librarys and frameworks such as React and Vue in Agile and Kanban settings.
 I have a passion for Design Systems, Web Accessibility and Serverless Technologies such as AWS and Google Cloud.
 To grow and improve my skills I focus on building JAM(Javascript, API's Mark Up) and MERN(MongoDB, Express, React, Node) stack applications.

+- 🔭 I’m currently working on a fake e-commerce website using React, Redux, Firebase, Stripe and GraphQL to improve my skills
+- 🌱 Also I’m currently learning Vue framework

 <!--
 **costel-dev/costel-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...